huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 rg.log(argilla_ds, "bankingapp_sentiment")
 ```

 Congrats!
 You now have a dataset available from the Argilla UI to start browsing and labelling.
-In the code above, we've used one of the many integrations with Hugging Face libraries, which let you [read hundreds of datasets](https://docs.argilla.io/en/latest/guides/features/datasets.html#Importing-a-Dataset) available on the Hub.
+Once you have labelled some data, you can train your first model.

 ### How to train a model with labelled data